10jmellott/Ari-AccuWeatherSkillsTest/README.md

 ### Design Modules

 These modules are the UI components that will make up your website or page.
-You may place all of these components on a single page, or create multiple pages for each module.
-We strongly suggest using  [Razor View Components](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-5.0) for reusability of your UI components.
+You may place some or all of these components on a single or multiple pages.
+We strongly suggest using [Razor View Components](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-6.0) for reusability of your UI components.

 * Location Search Module
     * Allow a user to search for their location with the Location Search API